eunos-1128/QMEAN/docker/README.md

 (QMEAN Template Library aka QMTL) available [here]( https://swissmodel.expasy.org/repository/download/qmtl/qmtl.tar.bz2).
 The QMTL is updated weekly following the PDB update cycle.
-Checking for new versions on a Thursday is a good idea.
+Checking for new versions on a Thursday is a good idea. **An up to date QMTL is crucial for optimal QMEANDisCo performance.**
 The following files are required:

 * `smtl_uniq_cs219.ffdata`
 * `smtl_uniq_cs219.ffindex`